bbmoz/meteor-gulp/README.md

 Please refer to the official gulp page at https://github.com/gulpjs/gulp to create your own tasks.

 ##Linting Customization
 You are welcome to modify any of the linting .*rc config files that are pre-generated for you to fit your own coding and style standards.
+You are also free to do whatever you want with the gulpfile.js.